 The Danger of Waiting

 "A slow leak behind a wall might only release a few ounces of water a day, but over six months, that's enough to rot the structural studs and create a massive toxic mold colony.
-The longer you ignore the subtle signs, the more expensive the remediation becomes." — Xavier R.
+The longer you ignore the subtle signs, the more expensive and invasive the remediation becomes.
+Early detection saves homes." — Xavier, IICRC Certified Master Restorer